 Pompe disease is currently treated with ERT delivered by bi-weekly intravenous infusion.
-The only approved therapy for Pompe disease is Lumizyme (known as Myozyme outside of the United States), marketed by Sanofi Genzyme, which generated worldwide net sales of €918 million euros in 2019.
-The annual average cost to the healthcare system per patient prescribed Lumizyme in the United States is approximately \$500,000.
+The only approved therapy for Pompe disease is Lumizyme (known as Myozyme outside of the United States), marketed by Sanofi Genzyme, which generated worldwide net sales of approximately €948 million euros in 2020.
+We estimate that the average five-year cost to the healthcare system per Pompe patient prescribed standard of care treatment in the United States is approximately \$3.2 million.